Rogers: The Musical

 Rogers: The Musical is a fictional Broadway musical in the Marvel Cinematic Universe (MCU) media franchise, centered on the life of Steve Rogers / Captain America.
-A musical number from the musical entitled "Save the City" was recorded for the 2021 Marvel Studios Disney+ miniseries Hawkeye, and garnered a mixed response from viewers.
-The musical was conceived by Hawkeye head writer Jonathan Igla, while "Save the City" was written by Marc Shaiman and Scott Wittman.
-Multiple Easter eggs referencing the musical have since been added to several MCU properties.
-"Save the City" was performed live at the 2022 D23 Expo, and a one-act version of the musical will debut at Disney California Adventure in 2023.
+The musical was conceived for the 2021 Marvel Studios Disney+ miniseries Hawkeye by head writer Jonathan Igla.
+Only the musical number "Save the City", written by Marc Shaiman and Scott Wittman, is seen in the series.
+The song, which drew mixed responses from viewers, was released as a digital single on November 24, 2021, and performed live at the 2022 D23 Expo.
+Billboards and posters for the musical have appeared as Easter eggs in several later MCU properties.